-Excel is a computer program developed by the Microsoft company for Windows, macOS, Android, and iOS.
+Microsoft Excel is a computer program developed by Microsoft company for Windows, macOS, Android, and iOS.
 It is a part of Microsoft Office which includes other programs such as Word and PowerPoint, Access, etc.

-What is Excel for?
+What is Excel used for?

 Excel is distinguished from all other office programs because it allows us to work with numeric data.
 We can perform basic arithmetic calculations with the numbers stored in Excel.
-We also apply more complex mathematical functions or use of statistical functions.
+We also apply more complex mathematical functions or statistical functions.

 Excel makes it easier for us to work with numbers and allows us to easily analyze them.
 It generates reports with tools such as graphs and dynamic tables.

-A Brief History of Microsoft Excel
+A Brief History of Microsoft Excel:

 In 1982, Microsoft entered the field of electronic spreadsheets with the launch of its Multiplan product.
-At that time there were already two competitors that were strongly positioned in the market: SuperCalc from the company Sorcim and VisiCalc from the VisiCorp company, so it was not a simple task for Microsoft to gain a bit of a market.
+At that time there were already two competitors that were strongly positioned in the market.
+SuperCalc from the company Sorcim and VisiCalc from the VisiCorp company, so it was not a simple task for Microsoft to gain a bit of a market.

-As that were not enough, in 1983, Lotus 1-2-3 spreadsheet was launched, which took everyone by surprise and quickly positioned itself as the most used spreadsheet.
+As that was not enough, in 1983, Lotus 1-2-3 spreadsheet was launched, which took everyone by surprise and quickly positioned itself as the most used spreadsheet.
 Microsoft only observed how the Lotus spreadsheet was positioned in the first place, so it put aside its Multiplan product and started working on the first version of Excel which was launched in 1985.

 That first version of Excel was made exclusively for the Macintosh platform, but two years later, in 1987, Microsoft released Excel 2.0, which is already considered a version for the Windows platform.
 From that moment, the Microsoft spreadsheet began its growth to become the most used spreadsheet of all time.

-Microsoft Excel Spreadsheet
+Microsoft Excel Spreadsheet: